-Business Plan
+Business Plan, Resources, Templates - Small Business Help Topics - SBDCNet

 - Score – Business planning, finance, sales, marketing, and management templates & guides.

-- Bplans – Bplans.com contains the largest single collection of free sample business plans online as well as helpful tools and know-how for managing your business.
+- Liveplan (2) – Liveplan contains the largest single collection of free sample business plans online as well as helpful tools and know-how for managing your business.

 - Business Plan Handbook – Reference for Business/Advameg contains the first 11 volumes of the Business Plan Handbook series, a compilation of business plans for small businesses.